GetStream/stream-chat-android/docusaurus/docs/Android/02-client/05-moderation-tools.md

 # Moderation Tools

-Moderation tools are features you can utilize to moderate a channel by detecting unwanted content and restricting the users that create the unwanted content.
+Moderation tools are features you can use to moderate a channel by detecting unwanted content and restricting the users that create the unwanted content.

 ## Flagging a Message or a User